SoCal TMJ & Headache — Los Angeles

 Complete trigeminal nerve pain history — trigger identification, attack frequency, duration, and character

-Quantitative sensory testing (QST) to map the distribution and severity of neuropathic involvement
+Quantitative sensory testing (QST) to map neuropathic distribution

-Cranial nerve examination with specific focus on CN V motor and sensory function
+Cranial nerve examination with focus on CN V motor and sensory function

-Output: A preliminary diagnosis identifying the most likely TN subtype.
+Output: A preliminary classification identifying the most likely TN subtype.

 STEP 021–2 weeks post-testing